chenjoyq/intl-airfare-pricing/scripts/README.md

 ## Project Scripts

 `code_webscraping.ipynb` `code_dataclean_exploratory.ipynb`
-Jupyter Notebooks containing code I used to webscrape data and then perform data cleaning / exploratory analysis
+Jupyter Notebooks containing code used to webscrape data and then perform data cleaning / exploratory analysis

 `airfare_model.csv`
 .csv containing aggregated, cleaned dataset to be used in model